savonet/book/workflow.md

 #### Prepending and appending tracks

-The logic of the programs can be somewhat simplified by the use of the `prepend`
+The logic of the above scripts can be somewhat simplified by the use of the `prepend`
 operator: this operator takes as argument a function which is called on every track, with its metadata as source, and returns a source to be played before the current track.
 For instance, we can insert a jingle when the metadata `jingle`